youyanggu/covid19_projections/about.md

 ### School Reopening

 While we factor in a [fall wave](#fall-wave) in our projections that may result in an increase in transmission, we do not explicitly model school reopenings.
-As of August, it is still unclear what the effect of school reopenings will be, and how it will differ from district to district and from state to state.
+As of August 2020, it is still unclear what the effect of school reopenings will be, and how it will differ from district to district and from state to state.
 We want to wait until we have more data before incorporating this phenomenon into our model.

 [Back to Top](#top)